Hamas says it has given a 'positive' response to the latest ceasefire proposal in Gaza

 The war began when Hamas-led militants attacked southern Israel, killing 1,200 people and taking roughly 250 hostages.

-Kullab reported from Jerusalem.
-Associated Press writer Jamey Keaten reported from Geneva and AP writer Julia Frankel contributed.
+Kullab reported from Jerusalem and Mroue from Beirut.
+Associated Press writers Jamey Keaten in Geneva, Julia Frankel in Jerusalem and Fatma Khaled in Cairo contributed.

 Credit: AP